ranran-shen/ranran-shen.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
-- *2023.10*, National Scholarship.
+- *2023.10*, National Scholarship🔔.
 - *2022 ~ 2023*, First Prize, *USTC Graduate Student Academic Scholarship*.
 - *2022.06*, Honored as *The Outstanding Bachelor Graduate of CSU*.
 - *2022.06*, Honored as *The Outstanding Bachelor Graduate of Hunan province*.
-- *2021.10*, National Scholarship (Undergraduate).
+- *2021.10*, National Scholarship (Undergraduate)🔔.
 - *2019 ~ 2021*, Honored as *The Outstanding Student of School of Computer Science and Engineering, CSU*.
 - *2020 ~ 2021*, First Prize, *CSU Undergraduate Student Academic Scholarship*.
 - *2019.10*, Second Prize, *CSU Undergraduate Student Academic Scholarship*.

 # 📖 Educations
-- *2022.09 - now*, Master, School of Computer Science and Technology, University of Science and Technology of China.
+- *2022.09 - now*, Master, School of Computer Science and Technology, University of Science and Technology of China, Hefei.
-- *2018.09 - 2022.06*, Undergraduate, School of Computer Science and Engineering, Central South University.
+- *2018.09 - 2022.06*, Undergraduate (majored in Computer Science and Technology), School of Computer Science and Engineering, Central South University, Changsha.

 # 💻 Internships
 - *2024.04 - 2024.08*, Tencent, Shenzhen.